When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 4. Helps with Resource Allocation and Talent Development: Well-designed performance targets assist organizations in allocating resources, developing talent, and educating employees.
 Targets aligned with the company's strategy are vital for personnel development and succession planning.

-9 Inspiring Workplace Performance Goals Examples
+9 Solid Examples of Performance Goals

 Goal #1: Increase Employee Engagement by 10% this Quarter